sahkaman/opintojaksokuvaus-jamk/TTKW0320 Kyberharjoituksen toteutus.md

 ## Tavoite eli oppimistulokset / Learning Outcomes

 Opiskelija osallistuu kyberharjoitukseen roolissaan.
 Tavoitteena on saada käytännön kokemus sähköisessä ympäristössä tapahtuvasta laajamittaisesta hyökkäyksestä yrityksen infrastruktuuriin joko hyökkääjän, puolustajan tai harjoituksen järjestäjän roolista.
-Roolit suunnitellaan moduulin toisella kurssilla ”Kyberharjoituksen suunnittelu ja valmistelu”.
+Roolit suunnitellaan moduulin toisella opintojaksolla ”Kyberharjoituksen suunnittelu ja valmistelu”.

 The student participates in the cyber exercise in his (her) role.
 The objective is to get practical experience in wide-scale attack towards a company infrastructure in electronic environment in the role of attacker, defender or organizer of the exercise.
 The roles are designed during the second course of the module, “Design and preparation of a cyber exercise”.